Sam Mikulak

-Samuel Anthony Mikulak (born October 13, 1992) is a retired American artistic gymnast.
-He is a six-time U.S. national all-around champion (2013–2016, 2018–2019), the 2018 World bronze medalist on high bar, and a three-time Olympian (2012, 2016, and 2020).
-He is also an eight-time NCAA champion, winning the team, individual all-around and several individual event titles at the 2011, 2013 and 2014 NCAA Men's Gymnastics championships.
+Samuel Anthony Mikulak (born October 13, 1992) is an American gymnastics coach.
+A retired artistic gymnast, he was a member of the United States men's national artistic gymnastics team.
+He is a six-time U.S. national all-around champion (2013–2016, 2018–2019), the 2018 World bronze medalist on the horizontal bar, and a three-time Olympian (2012, 2016, and 2020).
+He is also an eight-time NCAA champion, winning the team, individual all-around, and several individual event titles at the 2011, 2013, and 2014 NCAA Men's Gymnastics championships.
+In 2023, he started serving as a gymnastics coach at EVO Gymnastics.

-Early years
+Early life and education

 Mikulak was born in Huntington Beach, California, and attended Corona del Mar High School.
 He is of Polish descent.
-His parents both competed in gymnastics at the University of California, Berkeley, and started Sam in gymnastics at age two.
-He has a younger sister Alexandra Mikulak, who started gymnastics at two as well but stopped at a young age.
+His parents both competed in gymnastics at the University of California, Berkeley and started Sam in gymnastics at age two.
+He has a younger sister who also started gymnastics at age two, but stopped at a young age.
 His father, Stephen Mikulak, is an orthopedic surgeon.
+He enrolled at the University of Michigan to pursue gymnastics.

+Gymnastics career

+Youth

-Mikulak was a member of the Junior National team from 2007 to 2010.
-He won the all-around, floor exercise and vault titles at the 2010 Junior Olympic Nationals.
+Mikulak attended SCATS Gymnastics and was a United States Junior National team member from 2007 to 2010.
+He won the all-around, floor exercise, and vault titles at the 2010 Junior Olympic Nationals.

 As a Junior Elite gymnast, Mikulak won the silver medal in the all-around three years in a row in the 14–15-year-old division at the 2007, 2008, and 2009 U.S. National Championships.
 He was runner-up to John Orozco all three years.
 At the 2010 U.S. National Championships, Mikulak won the Junior national all-around title in the 16–18-year-old division.
-He also won the gold medal on pommel horse, parallel bars, and high bar.
+He also won the gold medal on pommel horse, parallel bars, and horizontal bar.

 University of Michigan

-Mikulak enrolled at the University of Michigan where he was a member of the Michigan Wolverines men's gymnastics team from 2010 to 2014.
-As the anchor of the team, he led Michigan to the NCAA team title in 2013 and 2014.
-As a freshman at the 2011 NCAA Men's Gymnastics Championships, he won the individual all-around title with a career-high score of 90.75.
-As a sophomore in 2012, he won the Big Ten Conference title on high bar and pommel horse and placed second in the all-around.
+Mikulak was a member of the Michigan Wolverines men's gymnastics team from 2010 to 2014.
+He led Michigan to the NCAA team title in 2013 and 2014 as the team's anchor.
+As a freshman at the 2011 NCAA Men's Gymnastics Championships, he won the all-around title with a career-high score of 90.75.
+As a sophomore in 2012, he won the Big Ten Conference title on the horizontal bar and pommel horse and placed second in the all-around.
 Later that year, Mikulak became the first male gymnast from the University of Michigan to qualify for the Olympics.
-At the 2013 NCAA Championships, Mikulak won the all-around, parallel bars, and high bar titles.
+At the 2013 NCAA Championships, Mikulak won the all-around, parallel bars, and horizontal bar titles.
 At the 2014 NCAA Championships, he won the all-around and parallel bars titles.
 He was named undergraduate assistant coach for the University of Michigan men's team in August 2014.